RobVerplanke/node-form/README.md

 # TOP Practice Project

-## Basic form Built with Express, EJS and validation with Epxress-validatator
+## Basic form Built with Express, EJS and validation with Express-validator

 This project has a form where users can view, add, update or delete data.
 It is built using **Express** for the backend and **EJS** for rendering the views.
-Data is validated with the use of **Epxress-validatator**
+Data is validated with the use of **Express-validator**

 ### Features: